What to Know About Filing Form 1120-S for Your S Corp

 Can you file the 1120-S online?

 You can file 1120-S online using tax filing software for businesses.
 But if you don’t want to take the time to complete these forms, Block Advisors has your back.
 Take back the time it takes to complete complex tax forms.
-Let a certified small business tax pro–armed with an average of 12 years of experience—help you.
+Let a certified small business tax pro help you.

-The deadline is the 15th day of the third month after the end of your tax year.
-So, if your business’ tax year ends on December 31, your due date is on March 15 each year.
-(This is unless it falls on a weekend or holiday, then it’s usually the Monday after.)
+The S Corp filing deadline is the 15th day of the third month after the end of your tax year.
+So, if your business’ tax year ends on December 31, your 1120-S due date is March 15 each year.
+(Unless it falls on a weekend or holiday.
+Then it’s usually the next business day.)

 When you need more time to get your return together, you can file for a corporate tax return extension using IRS Form 7004.
-The due date for an extended return is September 15, and you can e-file IRS Form 7004.
-(The same goes for the deadline here—if it falls on a weekend or holiday, the due date is the following Monday.)
+The S Corp extension due date is September 15, and you can e-file IRS Form 7004.
+(The same goes for the deadline here—if it falls on a weekend or holiday, the due date is the next business day.)

-If your company dissolves, you should file on the 15th day of the third month after your company has shut down.
+If your company dissolves, you should file on the 15th day of the third month after shutting down.

 Remember—you don’t have to take on taxes all by yourself.
 Let us handle tax, bookkeeping, and payroll so you can get back to what you love.
 Make an appointment with a Block Advisors expert today!